Post

 File Name: Automation-PullRequest.yml

-Action Workflows can be independent files for each task, or you can aggregate them in the same file based on trigger events and purposes.
-Since multiple Jobs execute concurrently, and because GitHub Actions currently does not support directory structures, having fewer files and using hierarchical naming will make management easier.
+Action Workflows can have each task in a separate file or aggregate tasks with the same purpose in one file based on the triggering event.
+Since multiple jobs run concurrently, GitHub Actions currently does not support directory structures, so having fewer files and using hierarchical naming will make management easier.

-Here, all PR-related Actions are placed in the same Workflow.
+Here, all actions related to PR events are placed in the same workflow.

 Automation-PullRequest.yml